"Clark is the Drama Queen" - Jason Whitlock accuses Caitlin Clark of 'flopping' and 'whining' in stunning statement

 Jason Whitlock accuses Caitlin Clark of flopping and whining in stunning statement.
 (Photo: @jasonwhitlock on X and IMAGN)

-Caitlin Clark was called a drama queen by Jason Whitlock after a skirmish during Tuesday's game between the Indiana Fever and Connecticut Sun.
+Caitlin Clark was labeled a "drama queen" by Jason Whitlock after her skirmish during Tuesday's game between the Indiana Fever and Connecticut Sun.
 Clark was involved in an incident with Jacy Sheldon and Marina Mabrey in the Fever's 88-71 victory.

 Ad

 In a post on X, formerly known as Twitter, Whitlock responded to a fan who claimed that everyone in the WNBA hates Clark and people defending her can't use the race card.
-The conservative columnist agreed, pointing to the Fever star's propensity to flop and whine at referees.
+The conservative columnist seemingly agreed.

 Ad